Bradleyp123/KiwSrc-Ultimate/README.md

 # Current Issues
 ## PBR Shaders do not function
 -Unknowen Reasion, Shaders show up as a blue-ified brush and console states "PBR_PS30.FXC" isnt found
+## VRAD Shadows can be blocky
+-Issue with Float Variable "luxeldensity" Under "VRAD.cpp"